ontodev/robot/README.md

 Other build options:

-- `mvn test` runs JUnit tests with reports in `[module]/target/surefire-reports`
+- `mvn clean test` runs JUnit tests with reports in `[module]/target/surefire-reports`
-- `mvn verify` rebuilds the package and runs integration tests against it, with reports in `[module]/target/failsafe-reports`
+- `mvn clean verify` rebuilds the package and runs integration tests against it, with reports in `[module]/target/failsafe-reports`
 - `mvn site` generates reports (including Javadoc and Checkstyle) in `target/site` and `[module]/target/site`